scottyw/avalunche/README.md

 # Avalunche

-A Clojure library designed to push large numbers randomly generated Puppet reports into PuppetDB.
+A Clojure library designed to push large numbers of randomly generated Puppet reports into PuppetDB.

 There are lots of limitations.
-You have almost no control over behaviour except to specify the number of reports you want to send to PuppetDB.
+You have almost no control over behaviour except to specify the PuppetDB instance and the number of reports you want to create.

-PuppetDB is assumed to be running on http://pe:8080.

 ## Usage

-lein run *number*
+    lein run *puppetdb-url-prefix* *number*

+    e.g. lein run http://pe:8080 100

+Only the http:// interface of PuppetDB is supported.

 ## License